Cluster analysis

-Cluster analysis was originated in anthropology by Driver and Kroeber in 1932 and introduced to psychology by Joseph Zubin in 1938 and Robert Tryon in 1939 and famously used by Cattell beginning in 1943 for trait theory classification in personality psychology.
+Cluster analysis originated in anthropology by Driver and Kroeber in 1932 and introduced to psychology by Joseph Zubin in 1938 and Robert Tryon in 1939 and famously used by Cattell beginning in 1943 for trait theory classification in personality psychology.

 Definition

 The notion of a "cluster" cannot be precisely defined, which is one of the reasons why there are so many clustering algorithms.
 There is a common denominator: a group of data objects.
 However, different researchers employ different cluster models, and for each of these cluster models again different algorithms can be given.
 The notion of a cluster, as found by different algorithms, varies significantly in its properties.
 Understanding these "cluster models" is key to understanding the differences between the various algorithms.
 Typical cluster models include: